Best Eye Drops (Artificial Tears) for Dry Eyes

 Other Types of Eye Drops

-There are several other types of eye drops made to treat other problems besides dry eye.
+Several other types of eye drops are made to treat other problems besides dry eye.
+These include:

 Rewetting drops provide relief for dryness and discomfort from wearing contact lenses.